srabieh/GundGalleryGroup5/README.md

 4. In your database **gund**, import the `db.sql` file on this repo

-5. Create a .env file that follows the guideline set in exampleEnv.txt
+5. Create a .env file in the project directory that follows the guideline set in exampleEnv.txt
+    ```nano .env```

 6. Two ways to install dependencies and start the server: